vkeenan/ai-gateway/README.md

 ### Cloud Service Provider

 You need to make your own decision whether to used OpenAI API because it requires sending data to the Open AI servers.
 However, if you believe OpenAI's promises, then it should be safe.
-Here are some of the promises presented in the latest update to their privacy policy: <https://openai.com/policies/privacy-policy>.
+Here are some of the promises presented in the latest update to their [privacy policy](https://openai.com/policies/privacy-policy) and [API data usage policies](https://openai.com/policies/api-data-usage-policies).

 1. OpenAI will not use customer data submitted via the API to train or improve their models unless the customer explicitly opts in to share their data for this purpose.
 2. Data sent through the API will be retained for a maximum of 30 days for abuse and misuse monitoring purposes, after which it will be deleted (unless required by law).